Experience report - Sailing ship charter & travel - Eye of the Wind

 6. And how it is still possible to experience directly on this ship how important it is as a manager to know the strengths and weaknesses of employees so that they are deployed accordingly in order to perform well.

-I learnt a lot during these three days.
-A big thank you to my fellow seminar participants, the captain and his team and especially the seminar leader who organised the training.
-Competent and committed with a wealth of knowledge and experience has managed.
+I learned a lot during these three days.
+A big thank you to my fellow seminar participants, the captain and his crew, and especially the seminar leader, who led the training competently and enthusiastically with a wealth of knowledge and experience.

 Cornelia Graf